Image Credit: USGS.gov

 - What other earth processes might be modeled?
 For what purpose?

-You can also visit the Restless Planet: Earthquakes, which is part of the Savage Earth series on PBS Online.
+You can visit the Restless Planet: Earthquakes, which is part of the Savage Earth series on PBS Online.
 This series presents textual information about earthquakes, enhanced by excellent animations of how earthquakes happen.
 The section on Quake Prediction is particularly pertinent for this Science Update.

 Go to the USGS Earthquake Hazards Program site for an extensive look at earthquakes and earthquake prediction.
 Features include: real-time maps of recent earthquake activity, real-time seismograms, regional earthquake activity reports, and information on recent significant earthquakes.
 The site also offers general quake information, including geological and historical information, as well as current research.